bfly123/claude-triflow/README.md

 2. `/run`
    - Reads the snapshot, refreshes the state store with the active `[▶️]`, reassesses complexity, then executes or expands as needed.
    - Logs Codex review results and updates `TODO.md`/state on completion.
-3. `/clear`
+3. `/clear` (Optional)
-   - Resets chat context while leaving state files intact.
+   - Resets chat context when needed; no longer mandatory after each step.

 Helpful utilities:
 - `/progress` – Summarises the active step, dependencies, and recent history.